 This is also why nobody is allowed to sit on the edge of Látrabjarg cliff, as it is not safe.
 Látrabjarg is the best place to get close to the puffins in Iceland, in my opinion.

 The best time to photograph a puffin is in the late afternoon and early in the evening when the parents return to their burrows after having spent the day fishing for their pufflings.

 You can take beautiful photos of the puffins at Látrabjarg as they are so close and tame

-The puffin, which has become so popular by our foreign visitor that it is almost like our national symbol, is the most common bird in Iceland and the Westman islands are the biggest puffin breeding colony in the world; around 1.1 million birds!
+The puffin, which has become so popular by our foreign visitors that it is almost like our national symbol, is the most common bird in Iceland and the Westman Islands are the biggest puffin breeding colony in the world; around 1.1 million birds!